 2. Exploit the System

 If you’re looking for a way to quickly boost your agility tree, then you can simply clear a small area around you.
 Make sure that area has a few buildings or high objects.
-Afterwards, all you have to do is climb, jump and land on objects.
+Afterward, all you have to do is climb, jump and land on objects.
 Proceed with one action per second (approximately) to earn experience.
 If you keep moving constantly for a few minutes you’ll realize that is actually easy to master this tree.

 Go around.
 Search everything.
-Don’t be afraid, after all it’s not so common to find zombies on high places.
+Don’t be afraid, after all, it’s not so common to find zombies on high places.
 Being an explorer in this game does really pay off.
 Besides, you don’t simply earn free agility experience from roaming, you can also find valuable loot that will assure your survival.

 4. Choose the Difficult Way